Pointwise Regularity for Fully Nonlinear Elliptic Equations in General Forms: Interior C2,a regularity

-it is enough to make the same assumptions as that of \Cref{In-l-C1a-mu}.
-It indicates that we can approximate the solution in some scale only if the coefficients and the prescribed data are small in ``soft'' norms.
-The requirements that $\beta_2\in C^{\alpha}(0)$ and $f\in C^{\alpha}(0)$ are only used in the ``scaling argument'' (see \Cref{In-t-C2as-mu} below). \end{remark}
+it is enough to make the same assumptions as that of \Cref{In-l-C1a-mu} and the proof is almost exact as that of \Cref{In-l-C1a-mu}.
+This indicates that we can approximate the solution in some scale only if the coefficients and the prescribed data are small in some ``soft'' norms.
+The requirements that $\beta_2\in C^{\alpha}(0)$ and $f\in C^{\alpha}(0)$ are only used in the following ``scaling argument'' (see \Cref{In-t-C2as-mu} below). \end{remark} ~\\